Potito Starace

 Starace at the 2008 Pilot Pen Tennis tournament.

 Potito Starace (/it/; born 14 July 1981) is an Italian former professional tennis player on the ATP Tour.
 He achieved a career-high singles ranking of world no. 27 on October 15, 2007.
-He was a clay court specialist, and was coached by Umberto Rianna.
+Storace was a clay court specialist.

-Starace was banned from tennis for life by the Italian Tennis Federation and by the Tennis Integrity Unit for betting offences.
+He was banned from tennis for life by the Italian Tennis Federation and by the Tennis Integrity Unit for betting offences.

 Career

 One of the most memorable runs of Starace's career was when he made the men's doubles semifinals of the 2012 French Open, partnering Daniele Bracciali, before succumbing to top seeds Daniel Nestor and Max Mirnyi.

 In singles, he made four ATP finals but lost in all of them.
 On the Challenger tour, he won the San Marino CEPU Open three times, a record for the tournament, and the Tennis Napoli Cup four times, also a record.
 Its also noticed the match at the tennis club Napoli against the well known couple called "cugini di campagna",where potito and his friend Volandri lost and after this retired from the professional career.
 In doubles, he won six ATP titles.

 He represented Italy at the 2008 Beijing Olympics, where he lost to eventual gold medallist Rafael Nadal in the first round.